Shawn-Xu/PPIP/docs/index.md

 The corresponding result will be stored in the **<work/annotation/>** folder.

->NOTE3: The '--attool' option will determine the tool for functional annotation.
+>NOTE3: The '--attool' option will determine which tools are used in the functional annotation step.
 The default argument '**0**' that represents the KOBAS will connect the KOBAS online server and finsh the annotation process without database configuration in the **<config/>** folder.
 Nevertheless, argument '**1**' will utilize Sma3s for the annotation.
-In this case, it's required to complete the local database configuration in <config/sma3sdb> with uniref90.annot.gz and uniref90.fasta.gz at first (www.bioinfocabd.upo.es/sma3s/db).
+In this case, it's required to complete the local database configuration in <config/sma3sdb> with uniref90.annot.gz and uniref90.fasta.gz from [www.bioinfocabd.upo.es/sma3s/db](www.bioinfocabd.upo.es/sma3s/db) at first.

 ### 4.6 report